aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/lowcodehtmlsaveoptions/_index.md

 ### setSaveFormat(SaveFormat) {#setSaveFormat-saveformat-}

+<b>@deprecated.</b> Please use the 'saveFormat' property instead.
 Gets and sets the format of spreadsheet.

 ```javascript
 setSaveFormat(value: SaveFormat) : void;